pymeasure/leco-protocol/components.md

 Interfacing with the Driver is the task of instrument-library-specific Actors.

-Concerning the LECO, we draw the abstraction boundary at the Driver -- the details on how this communicates with a Device (SCPI, dll, ...) should not be relevant for the protocol details.
+Concerning the LECO, we draw the abstraction boundary at the Driver -- the details on how this communicates with a Device (SCPI, dll, ...)
+SHOULD NOT be relevant for the protocol details.

 :::{admonition} TODO
 We might want to add the notion of "Channels", especially for the multi-Director stuff